-Use $\,$ 0 to not record logs for that category, $\,$ 1 to record only logs for that category, $\,$ 2 to record only alerts for that category, and $\,$ 3 to record both logs and alerts for that category.
+Use 0 to not record logs for that category, 1 to record only logs for that category, 2 to record only alerts for that category, and 3 to record both logs and alerts for that category.
+Not every parameter is available with every category.

-Use the sys logs save command to store the settings in the ZyWALL (you must do this in order to record logs).
+5. Use the sys logs save command to store the settings in the ZyWALL (you must do this in order to record logs).